The Workshop

 Spring 2023

 She's my pride and joy...
-I bought her new right outa the shop window in the summer of 1979 whilst on summer break from university and she's been with me ever since.
+I bought her new right outa the shop window whilst on break from university during the summer of '79 and she's been with me ever since.

 In my second year of university, my new dormmate showed up with a brand new Fuji America touring bike.
 On the weekends he'd load her up and off he'd go, exploring Wake County, camping and cycling through the countryside.
 I was completely envious.